testable/wdio-testable-example/README.md

 }
 ```

-Testable will read the JSON output after wdio finishes and capture the number of assertions that passed as `wdioPass` and the failures as `wdioFail`.
+Testable will read the JSON output after wdio finishes and capture assertion metrics as `wdioPassed`, `wdioFailed`, `wdioSkipped`.